-Million-dollar business #3: Museum Hack
+Million-dollar business idea #3: Museum Hack

 After falling in love with The Met in New York City, Nick Gray started offering free tours to his friends, showing them his favorite pieces and telling cool stories about the museum and artworks.
 Gray’s tours eventually spread by word-of-mouth, and he started hosting weekend events and even birthday parties at the museum.

 Finally, Gray wrote a blog post about his tours, and he immediately saw the demand flood in — thousands of people emailing him and wanting to join his events.
 That’s when he launched Museum Hack, the antidote to boring and stuffy museum tours.
 You know, the ones you associate with school field trips and monotone voices.

 Museum Hack is now a $1.2 million business, running ongoing public tours at five museums in four major cities.
 They even host private scavenger hunts, corporate team building events, bachelorette parties, and consultations with museums that want to engage new audiences.

 The takeaway: Aim for the golden goose